Contribution Margin 101: Definition, Formula, and Real Business Impact

 Reducing waste, automating manual processes, or renegotiating supplier contracts all lower variable costs per unit without changing your price.
 Efficiency gains are durable; they improve contribution margin on every unit sold going forward.

-Strategies to Improve Your Contribution Margin
+How to Improve Contribution Margin

 These strategies are specific to eCommerce businesses.
 Choose based on where your biggest margin leak is.